Central Park Mall in fall in NYC.

 28. Ride an aerial tram

-On the island, see Franklin Delano Roosevelt Four Freedoms Park, the remains of a smallpox hospital, a Cornell Tech campus and a 19th-century lighthouse.
+On the island, see Franklin Delano Roosevelt Four Freedoms Park, the remains of a smallpox hospital, a Cornell Tech campus, and a 19th-century lighthouse.

 Buy apples at NYC Greenmarket directly from regional farm owners.
 Photo: jentara via Depositphotos.